• Find a bachelor's degree

 In addition to the variants that can affect the initial salary that goes with a job posting, there are many personal factors that can affect differences in salary as well.
 If you have years of experience in the field, or you’ve completed competitive internships with good results, you may be offered a higher initial salary than someone who does not have these qualifications.
 If you’ve performed well academically as you earned your homeland security degree, you can use this information to leverage a higher salary offer than someone who did not have great academic performance.
 Just like with any job, it’s important to remember that a starting salary is always negotiable.
 There’s no reason to settle for the salary and benefits package initially offered with the job.
 In many cases, simply asking for a higher salary is all it takes to get an increase.

-People who work for the United States Department of Homeland Security typically earn between $40,000 and $128,000 per year.
+People who work for the United States Department of Homeland Security typically earn between $40,000 and $128,000 per year, according to Payscale.
 Of course, these numbers are subject to change over time, and are dependent on individual salary negotiations.
 Private security contractors typically make between $300 and $750 per day.
 Many people who earn their homeland security degrees and are interested in pursuing private security career options prefer to work as private contractors instead of for a company.
 This gives them the ability to make their own schedules and choose the clients with whom they would like to work.

 If you’re interested in going into the field of homeland security, it’s important to know that your pay will likely grow over time.
 While it may take a few years to begin to work your way up the pay scale, having high work performance and being reliable for your department can go a long way when it’s time for a raise or for a promotion.
 As with any career, it’s vital to advocate for yourself.
 When it’s time for your annual review to determine your salary, be sure to bring a list of the times you’ve gone above and beyond the call of duty in the past year.
 Employers typically expect that you’ll reject their initial raise offer, and are prepared to offer more money — often, all you have to do is ask.